TropicalLargeScaleEcology-lab/TropicalLargeScaleEcology-lab.github.io/_pages/people.md

 ### Alanis Rosa Santiago, Undergrad Student
 <img src='/images/alanis.jpg' width="300" align="right" style="border:3px solid black">
 <p> Contact: alanis.rosa1@upr.edu </p>
 Alanis is currently at her 4th year in Biology at the University of Puerto Rico.
 She has been working for the last one and a half year at TLSE-lab.
 Her research is focused on characterizing the functional diversity of plant communities developing on landslides.
-Her research interests include studying the influence of the environmet and disturbances on plant communities.
+For her graduate studies she would like to continue studying the influence of the environment and disturbances on plant communities.

 ## Past lab members